cbus-sea-lions-2015/DEVOLIO/README.md

 - Email integration

 ## <a name="tech"></a>Technologies
-- Ruby on Rails with Postgres
+- Ruby on Rails with ~~Postgres~~ MongoDB
+- Backbone.JS for front-end MVC
 - RSpec testing on Ruby
 - Jasmine testing on front end
 - Responsive Bootstrap framework, customized